jennadar/5G-Core-Implementation-Using-Slicing/README.md

 | UE1 | 10.45.0.4  | SST:1, SD:1 |
 | UE2 | 10.46.0.2 | SST:1, SD:2 |

-5. Once the UEs are assigned the IP addresses on the ‘uesimtun0’ interface then ‘nr-binder’ tool available as a part of UERANSIM is used to access the NextCloud server via web browser already installed in both UE1 and UE2 using the below command:
+5. Once the UEs are assigned the IP addresses on the ‘uesimtun0’ interface then the ‘nr-binder’ tool available as a part of UERANSIM is used to access the NextCloud server via a web browser already installed in both UE1 and UE2 using the below command:

 ```